 No oaths she swore, but the words of Fëanor concerning Middle-earth had kindled in her heart, for she yearned to see the wide unguarded lands and to rule there a realm at her own will.

-In Unfinished Tales—in another account of Galadriel’s history—Tolkien even suggests that she fought back (presumably with her brothers) against Fëanor in that battle.
+In another account of Galadriel’s history, Tolkien even suggests that she fought back (presumably with her brothers) against Fëanor in that battle.
 Somehow.
-(I desperately wish he’d said more—would she bear weapons?!)
+(I desperately wish he’d said more—she bore weapons?!)
 The Silmarillion doesn’t offer great detail about the Kinslaying—only heartbreakingly beautiful prose, per its usual M.O.—and only later intimates that Galadriel and her brothers had no part in that bloody event.
 Yet even the death of her mother’s kin isn’t enough to turn her back to Valinor after the Doom of Mandos gives every Noldo a final warning to do so.
 In fact, Galadriel is driven by her contempt for Fëanor and follows him on to Middle-earth “to thwart him in all ways that she could.”

 In any case, Galadriel plays little or no part directly in the larger conflicts in which the Noldor take part after they reach the shores of Middle-earth, where they mingle with various groups of Dark-Elves, battle Morgoth’s minions, and establish kingdoms throughout the region called Beleriand.
 She herself settles into the lush and forested realm of Doriath, which is ruled by King Thingol and Queen Melian.